 Chocolate, especially one that is dark and low sugar and is made up of at least 60% cocoa, is a rich source of antioxidants and flavonoids.

 Note: For cholesterol regulation, it is better to have bitter chocolate that is sugar-free or contains a very small amount of sugar.
-Also, just because dark chocolate is relatively healthy does not mean you can indulge in it mindlessly.
-It is only healthy when eaten in moderation.
-Limit your intake to no more than 1-2 ounces of dark chocolate per day to reap potential heart health benefits.
+Also, dark chocolate is only healthy when eaten in moderation, that is, no more than 1–2 ounces of dark chocolate per day.

-Besides, a single food item cannot make a significant difference unless incorporated in a wholesome, healthy diet and coupled with other treatment efforts.
+Besides, a single food item cannot make a significant difference unless incorporated in a wholesome, healthy diet and coupled with other lifestyle changes and medical treatments.

 - Try to maintain optimal body weight.